sparkartgroup/chef-papertrail/README.md

 }
 ```

-This will install `remote_syslog2` with the configured settings you set in the Chef node attributes.
+This will install `remote_syslog2` with the configured settings from the Chef node attributes.

 ## Recipes & their attributes